sallywang147/attackDB/README.md

 Before you run the scripts below, you need to make sure you're in the correct attack directory

-1. reproduce polynetwork attack on the mainnet: 'make attack_vector'.
+1. reproduce polynetwork attack on the mainnet: `make attack_vector`.
 It will generate stack traces when vulnerable functions are invoked and the corrresponding output as a result of invoking vulnerable functions.

 2.